Saturation-aware robust optimal operation control of microgrids based on minimum-regret optimization: Robust minimum-regret control problem

-With the notations defined above, this can be expressed matematically as the following multi-scenario robust \ac{mpc} problem. \begin{problem}[Multi-scenario robust \ac{mpc}] \end{problem} Problem \ref{prob:multiSce} aims to minimize the cost across a set of predefined scenarios, represented by the uncertainty variable $\wVec$.
-First $\min\limits_{\uVec'} J(\uVec', \deltathVec, \deltatk,\wVec),$ the inner minimization problem, gives the best possible cost for a specific scenario $\wVec.$ For each scenario, this gives a control $(\uVec'^\star,\deltathVec'^\star)$ which specifically minimizes the cost for that scenario, the result of which we can call scenario-specific optimal cost.
-In the second step, we are searching for one common control $(\uVec,\deltathVec)$ which we actually implement (the decision of Problem~\ref{prob:multiSce}).
-For a candidate $(\uVec,\deltathVec)$ we can apply this candidate to all the scenarios and for each scenario, study the difference between the resulting cost and previously calculated scenario-specific optimal cost.
-This difference is referred as the regret which tells us how much worse $(\uVec,\deltathVec)$ performs compared to the best possible $(\uVec'^\star,\deltathVec'^\star)$ for same scenario $\wVec.$ This leads us to problem \ref{prob:multiSce}, where we want to minimize the maximum of these differences, \ie the maximum regret.
-In particular, in this min-max problem, $\max\limits_{\wVec} $ chooses the disturbance that makes the regret worst and $(\min\limits_{\uVec,\deltathVec})$ aims to find the control $(\uVec^\star,\deltathVec^\star)$ which makes this worst-case regret as small as possible, and at best equal to zero.
-Therefore, clearly, if there exists a control $(\uVec^\star,\deltathVec^\star)$ which can optimize all scenarios simultaneously, then optimal cost for \eqref{eq:multimmmpc} is zero can only be met under certain conditions.
-In the next section, we provide a more tractable operation control approach based on a rule\hh based determination of constant power setpoints $\uVec$ and a unit commitment problem\hh based determination of switch states $\deltathVec$.
+Problem \ref{prob:multiSce} aims to minimize the cost across all possible values of the uncertainty variable $\wVec$.
+First $\min_{\uVec',\deltathVec'} J(\uVec', \deltathVec', \deltatk,\wVec),$ subject to the constraints of Problem~\ref{prob:multiSce} gives the best possible cost for this specific scenario $\wVec.$ For each scenario, this gives us control trajectories $(\uVec'^\star,\deltathVec'^\star)$ which specifically minimize the cost for that scenario.
+We refer to this cost as scenario-specific optimal cost.
+In the second step, we search for one common control trajectory $(\uVec,\deltathVec)$ which is an optimal solution to Problem~\ref{prob:multiSce}.
+Let us consider a candidate $(\uVec,\deltathVec),$ and for each scenario, study the difference between the resulting cost $J(\uVec, \deltathVec, \deltatk,\wVec)$ and the previously calculated scenario-specific optimal cost.
+This difference is referred to as the regret, which tells us how much worse $(\uVec,\deltathVec)$ performs compared to $(\uVec'^\star,\deltathVec'^\star)$ for the same scenario $\wVec.$ In Problem~\ref{prob:multiSce}, we want to minimize the maximum of the difference between these two costs, \ie the maximum regret.
+In particular, $\max_{\wVec} $ chooses the disturbance that makes the regret worse and $\min_{\uVec,\deltathVec}$ aims to find the control trajectory $(\uVec^\star,\deltathVec^\star)$ that minimizes the worst-case regret.
+Clearly, if there exists a control $(\uVec^\star,\deltathVec^\star)$ which can optimize all scenarios simultaneously, then the optimal cost in \eqref{eq:multimmmpc} is zero.
+Problem~\ref{prob:multiSce} can be challenging as it combines robust feasibility, binary variables, saturation, and an inner scenario-wise optimization.
+Therefore, in the next section, we develop an alternative tractable operation control approach based on a rule\hh based determination of constant power setpoints $\uVec$ and a unit\hh commitment problem\hh based determination of $\deltathVec$.